Enable or Disable Online Speech Recognition in Windows 11

 Prerequisites: Setting Up Your Microphone

 Before you begin, ensure your microphone is working correctly.
 Go to Settings > System > Sound and run the Microphone setup wizard to ensure your voice is captured clearly.
-This ensures that both cloud-based and local speech recognition function at their best.
+This makes sure both cloud-based and local speech recognition work as well as they can.

 Voice Access vs. Windows Speech Recognition (WSR)

-In newer Windows 11 22H2 updates and beyond, Microsoft has introduced Voice Access.
-This is a modern, more robust accessibility feature that replaces the legacy Windows Speech Recognition (WSR).
-While WSR was designed for basic dictation, Voice Access allows you to control your entire desktop, open apps, and browse the web using only your voice.
+Microsoft has introduced Voice Access in newer Windows 11 22H2 updates.
+This is a modern, more powerful accessibility feature that replaces the older Windows Speech Recognition (WSR).
+While WSR was for basic dictation, Voice Access lets you control your entire desktop, open apps, and browse the web using only your voice.

 How to turn Online Speech Recognition on or off in Settings